 2. Prodding is conducted in order to find out whether there is anything present to be unearthed.

 Prodding onto any device that can be set off by pressure is obviously dangerous.
 Anti-personnel blast mines are designed to be initiated by pressure on the top, so prodding should NEVER be used to locate them.
-In theory, prodding could be an appropriate way to detect ERW that is not pressure sensitive, but only if the required depth of search could be achieved.
+In theory, prodding could be an appropriate way to detect explosive hazards that are not pressure sensitive, but only if the required depth of search could be achieved.

 When it is necessary to locate mines without using metal detectors or dogs, the entire surface of the ground should be excavated.
 This can be conducted using handtools or rakes as described in Chapter 6: Manual Demining.